 - Scroll down the page and review the users with access:

 In this example, four users have access: B userbb, tutorials (the current account), atlassian_tutorial, and Jonathan Docklovic.
 Your plan should show the user you granted access to previously.
-How would your accounts Plans and billing appear if you change
+How would your Plan details and Billing details appear if you change

 bb101repofrom private to public?
 Go ahead and try it.